Discipline is not a punishment

-Halsey Schools’ approach to discipline teaches your child how to become emotionally and socially responsible by learning self-discipline.
+At Halsey Schools our approach to discipline teaches your child how to become emotionally and socially responsible by learning self-discipline.
 Disciplined children learn to respect adults, authority, and the needs and desires of others.
 They learn how to postpone pleasure or immediate gratification, how to be assertive without being aggressive and to tolerate discomfort when necessary.
 Discipline starts when your child is born and never ends.

 At Halsey Schools we use a positive and proactive approach to discipline.

 - We provide safe age appropriate environments for your child.

 - We lead by example.
 Preschoolers love to imitate adults.
 Teach them the behaviors you want them to imitate and they will copy you.